Curriculum and Instruction (CI)

 CI 3338.
 Social Studies in the Elementary and Middle School.

 CI 3340.
-Teaching for Linguistic Diversity.
+Instruction for Multilingual Classrooms.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter